awsdocs/amazon-mwaa-user-guide/doc_source/samples-hive.md

    cd hive_plugin
    ```

-1. Copy the contents of the following code sample and save locally as `hive_plugin.py` in the above folder\.
+1. Copy the contents of the following code sample and save locally as `hive_plugin.py` in the `hive_plugin` directory\.

    ```
    from airflow.plugins_manager import AirflowPlugin